Rodney Davis (politician): 2022

-After the 2020 United States census, Illinois Democratic legislators gerrymandered new congressional maps that eliminated Republican-leaning districts.
-Davis ran unsuccessfully in the 15th district against Congresswoman Mary Miller, even though his home was drawn into the district and Miller's was drawn outside of it.
+After the 2020 United States census, new congressional maps were drawn, eliminating Republican-leaning districts.
+Davis' old district was made significantly more Democratic by adding most of the core of Metro-East, the Illinois side of the St. Louis area.
+At the same time, his home in Taylorville was drawn back into the 15th district, represented by Shimkus' successor, Mary Miller.
+Although Davis' home was drawn into the district while Miller's home was drawn just outside of it, Miller handily defeated Davis in the Republican primary.

 Tenure

-On June 14, 2017, Davis was one of several Republicans who were practicing for the Congressional Baseball Game for Charity at a baseball field in Alexandria, Virginia, when a gunman opened fire, attempting to assassinate Republican members of Congress.
-Representative Steve Scalise and several others were injured, but due to the heroic actions of Capitol Police Officers David Bailey and Crystal Griner and the Alexandria Police Department, no members of Congress died that day.
+On June 14, 2017, Davis was one of several Republicans who were practicing for the Congressional Baseball Game for Charity at a baseball field in Alexandria, Virginia, when a gunman opened fire, wounding Representative Steve Scalise and several others.
 Since the shooting, Davis has made it his mission to promote more civility in politics.

 Since 2019, the Lugar Center and Georgetown University McCourt School of Public Policy’s Bipartisan Index has rated Davis the most bipartisan member of Congress from Illinois.
 For the First Session (2021) of the 117th Congress, he was rated the 22nd most bipartisan member of Congress nationwide.
 In the 116th Congress (2019-2020), he was rated the 14th most bipartisan member of Congress nationwide.

 Davis introduced the Hire More Heroes Act of 2013 into the House on November 13, 2013.
 The bill would allow employers to exclude veterans receiving health insurance from the United States Department of Defense or the United States Department of Veterans' Affairs from their list of employees.
 This would have kept their list of employees shorter, allowing some small businesses to fall underneath the 50 full-time employees line that would require them to provide their employees with healthcare under the Affordable Care Act.
 Davis said that the bill "gives our small businesses another incentive to hire veterans, which helps to address the increasing number of unemployed veterans, while providing them with some relief from Obamacare."

 Davis voted to repeal the Affordable Care Act.
 He voted to reauthorize the Violence Against Women Act.

 Davis voted for H.J.Res.59 – Continuing Appropriations Resolution, 2014, which resulted in the government shutdown of 2013.
 After the vote, Politico reported that Davis also intended to vote for a bill that would end the shutdown, stressing that an agreement needed to be made and that "Like most of those I represent, I remain opposed to Obamacare, but a government shutdown is absolutely unacceptable."

 Davis voted to lift a ban on travel to Cuba.
 In June 2016, he cast the deciding vote on a bill to continue to allow undocumented immigrants brought to the U.S. as children to join the U.S. military.
 The program would give those who serve a quicker pathway to citizenship.

 During the 115th Congress, Davis was a member of the Republican Main Street Partnership and chaired the Republican Main Street Caucus.